JiwonChoi-NJIT/NJIT_sperm_simulator/README.md

 Sample outputs of the simulator are available in [2].

-For detailed user manual, please refer to .pdf in this repository.
+For detailed explanation of how to use the software, please refer to the user manual (.pdf) in this repository.

 # Reference
 [1] "An assessment tool for Computer-Assisted Semen Analysis (CASA) algorithms" Simulation Paper - citation not finalized